Hepatitis A (Infectious Hepatitis)

 How soon do symptoms appear?

-Usually the first symptoms appear at about one month, but can develop anytime between two and six weeks after exposure to the virus.
+Usually the first symptoms appear about four weeks after exposure, but they can develop anytime between two and seven weeks after exposure to the virus.

-How long can an infected person spread the virus?
+How long can a person with the disease spread the virus?

 People are most infectious in the two weeks before their symptoms appear and remain somewhat infectious about one week after jaundice.